Sugarbearscode/MidiPicoMusoPython/readme.md

-If you want a Midi to CV convert then you can worse than this https://midimuso.co.uk/index.php/product/cv-12-full-kit/ you will have to build it yourself though.

-Example code for sending midi notes
+Example code for sending midi notes on the raspberry pi pico.
+Use Thonney and copy the script across over USB.

 Ascending Notes
 # ++++++++++++++ program starts here ++++++++++++ from machine import Pin,UART